IBM/commerce-ui/README.md

 * Fork this repository
 * By default your new repository will have the same name.
 This will need to be changed to something meaningful.
-From the repository's main page, select 'edit project' from the settings button.
+From the repository's main page, select `edit project` from the settings button.
-* From the 'Rename repository' section, change the project name and the path values to your desired name.
+* From the `Rename repository` section, change the project name and the path values to your desired name.
 Make sure you keep path and name consistent to avoid confusion.
 When ready, rename the project.
 * From the same settings page, locate the option to break the fork relationship